HelpMeFinishPhD/Qcamp2019/missions/Charlie_M2.md

 > *- Frank-Walter Steinmeier*

-Objective: By using the spying tools developed in the checkpoint task, eavesdrop the secret message (you overheard that there will be a total of 4 messages).
-The gamemaster will tell you when the secret messages are being sent.
-After receiving all the message, write it down in the super secret form and pass it to the gamemaster.
+Objective: By using the spying tools developed in the checkpoint task, eavesdrop the secret messages sent by Alice to Bob (there will be a total of 4 messages).
+The `GameMaster` will tell you when the secret messages are being sent.
+After receiving all the message, **write it down** in the **super secret document** and pass it to the `GameMaster` after the conclusion of the mission.

 Point allocation scheme:
 * [Full] points by successfully and correctly eavesdropping all the secret message, or